gmcmillan100/docs/pygarden.md

 # Background

-Python Garden (pyGarden) is a spiritual and magical place where God inspires me.
+Python Garden (pyGarden) is a spiritual and magical place where God inspires me through nature.
+See the [demo](https://www.youtube.com/watch?v=IyGH7eptorI).

 ![](../images/pygarden.png)